Moderateus/Automatic-Locker-System/README.md

 * Locker Box (You can custom build this.)

 ## ## How To Run This Project
-* Run The Program/App With Fresh New Database Tables: python -m schliessfach-dbinit = 'True'
+* Run The Program/App With Fresh New Database Tables: python -m schliessfach -dbinit = 'True'

 * Run The Program/App With The Previous Database Tables: python -m schliessfach -dbinit = 'False'